jidongxiao/networksecurity/projects/dns_tunneling/README.md

 ## Specification

 You are required to use C programming language to implement your client and server.
-You are allowed to use chatgpt.
+You are allowed (and maybe encouraged) to use chatgpt.

 To simplify your task, the two programs (DNS client and DNS server) only need to exchange 4 messages: